 Why have ethics?
-What has our field decided, here in 2009 that you need to sit here and study about ethics?
-Why weren’t you here last year?
+Why has our field decided that you need to sit here and study about ethics?
+Why weren’t the requirements here last year?
 What has changed if anything?

 When I think of ethics or a profession, I immediately think about lawyers.
 Let’s take a look at some examples from the field of lawyers:

 - A study of California lawyers bar association stated that they were sick of the decline in honor in their work and were “profoundly pessimistic.”
 Two-thirds said that lawyers “compromise their professionalism as a result of economic pressure.”